feomike/feomike.github.com/_posts/2026-01-12-memorable.md

 i got to see the van morrison classic Gloria, which they played only 16 times (maybe more, maybe less, records seem unclear on this one).  i saw it in [oakland](https://gratefuldeadoftheday.com/01-26-1993/).
 It was a chinese new years and carlos santana joined them.

-rounding the horn of british / emerald isle covers, i saw them play the beatles Lucy in the Sky With Diamonds - twice.  they played this only 19 times.  i saw it [late in 1994 in oakland](https://gratefuldeadoftheday.com/12-08-1994/) - that night i was with cath - and again [in oakland on](https://gratefuldeadoftheday.com/02-25-1995/).  this one was my second to last show.  the bus ride would end of this version of the band the following night, and end with a wonderful bookend of [Not Fade Away/Box of Rain](https://gratefuldeadoftheday.com/02-26-1995/).
+rounding the horn of british / emerald isle covers, i saw them play the beatles Lucy in the Sky With Diamonds - twice.  they played this only 19 times.  i saw it [late in 1994 in oakland](https://gratefuldeadoftheday.com/12-08-1994/) - that night i was with cath - and again [in oakland](https://gratefuldeadoftheday.com/02-25-1995/).  this one was my second to last show.  the bus ride would end of this version of the band the following night, and end with a wonderful bookend of [Not Fade Away/Box of Rain](https://gratefuldeadoftheday.com/02-26-1995/).

 two others of note, were even rarer.  i saw them in providence play the richie valens classic La Bamba.
 I got to see jerry sing in [spanish and it was stunning](https://gratefuldeadoftheday.com/09-07-1987/).  they only played this song 5 times ever.